 How long did it take to build the White House?
 How old is it?

-Answer: The original White House took 8 years to be built, from 1792 to 1800.
-President John Adams and his wife, Abigail, were the first to live there.
-The White House is 216 years old.
+Answer: The White House is 218 years old.
 It has undergone many renovations and expansion projects.
+The original White House took 8 years to build, from 1792 to 1800.
+President John Adams and his wife, Abigail, were the first executive couple to live there.

 Who ran against Washington in the first election?

 Answer: Washington was elected easily as the first president, but John Adams, John Jay, and several other Founders received votes under a system that allow electors to cast two votes.